NipunikaNawarathne/IT2244-P/Day-23/readme.md

 ##  Exercise (02)

- step01: parent process get input from user\n
+ step01: parent process get input from user
  step02: sending these inputs to child process
  step03: child process getting these inputs from parent and doing calculation
  step04: step the calculated values to parent
  step05: parent print the outputs

  [circle,rectangle,triangle,square]